nvim-neorg/neorg/docs/NFF-0.1-spec.md

 	  - [x] Throw banana at boss's massive 4head
   ```

-  It is also possible to give your marker a special name by using the `$name` tag to reference it in links, like so:
+  It is also possible to give your marker a special name by using the `#name` tag to reference it in links, like so:
   ```
-	$name marker1
+	#name marker1
 	| My Special Marker

-	$comment
+	#comment
 	Reference the marker with its custom name

 	I have a link to my marker right [here](#marker1).